startupjs/startupjs/README.md

 }
 ```

-    Override this configuration with providing custom env vars when running the app server in production.
+    NOTE: You can override this configuration in producion by providing custom env vars when running the server

 5. Add `server.js` with: